Bone Grafting for Dental Implants: Types, Risks, & Recovery

 • Minor bleeding.

-• Gum swelling and/or bruising.
+• Gum swelling and bruising.

 • Possible face swelling.